matplotlib/matplotlib/doc/api/api_changes.rst

 The ``aapl.npy.gz`` and ``goog.npy`` files have been replaced by ``aapl.npz`` and ``goog.npz``, wherein the first column's type has changed from `datetime.date` to `np.datetime64` for better portability across Python versions.
-Note that matplotlib does not fully support `np.datetime64` as yet.
+Note that Matplotlib does not fully support `np.datetime64` as yet.

 Updated qhull to 2015.2